BJReplay/EPA_AirQuality_HA/README.md

 ## Location differences

 There are (at time of writing) 19 "standard" locations providing accurate PM2.5 pollutant data, and in many cases even more data.
 There are also a lot more "sensor" locations, and these provide an indicative air particle content.
-These locations are differentiated by the label "(sensor/indicative)", and provide a generally lower quality guidance.
+These locations are differentiated by the label `(sensor/indicative)`, and provide a generally lower quality guidance.

 The list of stations can be viewed at the [EPA Air and Water Quality](https://www.epa.vic.gov.au/check-air-and-water-quality?tab=list) site in list view.
 The standard locations are listed at the top of the list, with the pollutants recorded by each station shown if you click on the Pollutants tab, and the sensor monitoring sites are listed at the bottom of the list.

 ## Changing API key

-If the API key is regenerated in the EPA developer portal and not updated in the integration, then a reconfiguration issue will be raised within fifteen minutes.
+If the API key is regenerated in the EPA developer portal and not updated in the integration then a reconfiguration issue will be raised within fifteen minutes.
 This allows for entry of the new key.

 You are also able to update to the new key immediately by using the reconfigure function.
 In `Settings` | `Devices & services` | `Integrations` | `EPA Victoria Air Quality` select a service menu (three dots) and choose `Reconfigure`.
 If there are more than one service using the same API key then the key will be changed for all services using the old key.
 This can be optionally overridden if desired, setting a new key for a single service only.

+> [!NOTE]
+>
+> If you are using a different key for differing integration services then you are going to need to select the correct one!
+The currant API key in use is displayed when the reconfigure flow is opened, so noting the prior key and its replacement might be handy in this circumstance.

 ## Changing locations